Whether you love road running, trail running, or barefoot excursions, we’ve found, tested, and reviewed the best running shoes for women in 2019.

-We spent the past several months researching and testing all manner of running shoes.
+We spent months researching and testing all manner of running shoes.
 Testing included intense mountain runs, moderate trail runs, adventurous day hikes, runs along cement and pavement, plenty of treadmill miles, and a few fitness classes.
 We wore them through rain, snow, mud, and sun on adventures around the world.
 And we even tossed in some errands around town, because everyone wears their shoes for more than just running.

 Below, you’ll find shoes separated into three categories: road running, trail running, and minimalist shoes.
 Of course, some could fit in more than one category, and this list doesn’t cover every women’s running shoe out there.
 But these are some of our favorites, and we’ll keep this list updated with new releases.
 And if you’re not sure how to choose, check out our handy buyer’s guide at the end of this article.

-Best Road Running Shoes for Women
+Best Road-Running Shoes for Women